tylerhou/site-old/content/posts/binary-search-with-confidence.md

 CHECK_IS_SORTED(array)  # always still true
 ```

-This is a feature, not a bug—in many cases we only need to insert into a sorted
+This is a feature--—in many cases we only need to insert into a sorted
 array, so we don't need to check if the returned index has a certain element.
 This is also the behavior of [`bisect_left` in Python's bisect
 library.](https://docs.python.org/3/library/bisect.html#bisect.bisect_left)